shehroze321/shari-portfolio/README.md

 ## Running Code Locally

 To run my code locally, users can clone this by clicking on the targeted repo, click 'clone or download' and 'download zip'.
-Or you could paste git clone git@github.com:CodeSonia/CodeSonia_Personal_Portfolio.git into the terminal and type `git remote rm` original to remove itself from the repo.
+Or you could paste git clone git@github.com:Muhammad Shehroze/Muhammad Shehroze_Personal_Portfolio.git into the terminal and type `git remote rm` original to remove itself from the repo.

 ## Forking a GitHub Repo